Saulkrasti: Rise of fishing industry

 During this time fishermen life significantly improved, new electrified houses were built in 1955–56 on the banks of Aģe.
 One of that time's state's biggest and modern Culture Houses (Kultūras nams) opened on November 8, 1956, in Zvejniekciems on Aģe's left side and cost 2.5 million rubles.
 Soon Culture House opens a drama club and library.

 Population

 As of beginning of 2008, there are 6,089 Saulkrasti residents, 2,771 of which live in rural areas.
 57% (3,487) residents are of working age and 26% (1,611) beyond working age.
-82% of the population are Latvians and 11% are Russians, the remaining Belorussian, Polish, Lithuanian and Estonian nationalities make up 7% of the population.
+82% of the population are Latvians and 11% are Russians, the remaining Belarusian, Polish, Lithuanian and Estonian nationalities make up 7% of the population.

 Economy

 Tourism

 Saulkrasti attracts local and foreign tourists during the summer period.

 In 2011, most visitors were from Russia, Germany, Lithuania, Estonia, and Finland.
 In addition, 2011 has seen increase in bicycle touring through the city.